ModECI/MDF/examples/TensorFlow/Keras/README.md

 ######  Clean and preprocessed:
 The MNIST dataset has already been preprocessed and cleaned, which saves time and reduces the amount of preprocessing required.

+## This Model
+#### MNIST Handwritten Digit Recognition

+This model uses the TensorFlow library to recognize handwritten digits from the MNIST dataset.
+The model is built using a Sequential model, with three dense layers and uses the Adam optimizer, sparse categorical crossentropy loss, and accuracy as evaluation metrics.
+The model is trained for 3 epochs and saved as "num_reader.model".
+The model is then evaluated on the test data, where its accuracy is reported.
+The model predicts the number for the first test data index, and the actual number is shown using a plot.

 ## Prerequisites